 Wallbridge is currently exploring and developing its recently purchased 100%-owned high-grade Fenelon Gold Property ("Fenelon Gold") in Quebec.
-At Fenelon Gold, Wallbridge recently completed a positive prefeasibility study and successive surface exploration programs that have been very successful in demonstrating the resource expansion potential of the project.
-Currently, Wallbridge is continuing surface exploration and is in the process of permitting for an underground bulk sample to be initiated later in 2017.
-Full production is targeted for 2018, pending exploration results, permitting and market conditions.
+At Fenelon Gold, in 2017, Wallbridge completed a positive prefeasibility study and successive surface exploration programs that have been very successful in demonstrating the resource expansion potential of the project.
+Wallbridge is currently developing a fully-permitted underground bulk sample which it commenced in Q1 2018 and will include an initial 5,000 metres of underground exploration drilling once dewatering of existing mine workings is completed.
+A production decision will be pending successful results of the underground bulk sample and exploration drilling.

-Wallbridge is in discussions regarding several other advanced stage projects which could become the Company's next mines.
+Wallbridge continues to review and discuss other advanced stage projects which could become the Company's next mines.
 As with Fenelon Gold, these discussions benefit from the operating capabilities Wallbridge demonstrated by safely and efficiently mining the Broken Hammer deposit in Sudbury, which was completed in October 2015.

 Wallbridge is also continuing partner-funded exploration on its large portfolio of nickel, copper, and PGM projects in Sudbury, Ontario.
-Currently, Wallbridge is in the third year of a 4-year partner-funded program in Sudbury on its Parkin Properties, a high grade nickel-copper-PGM project.
+Wallbridge is in the third year of a 4-year partner-funded program in Sudbury on its Parkin Properties, a high grade nickel-copper-PGM project.

-Wallbridge also has exposure to active exploration for copper and gold in Jamaica and British Columbia through its 12.7% ownership in Carube Copper Corp. ("Carube Copper") (CUC:TSX-V, formerly Miocene Resources Limited).
-Carube Copper is actively exploring and searching for joint venture partners for its portfolio of copper-gold projects in Jamaica and British Columbia.
+Wallbridge also has exposure to active exploration for copper and gold in Jamaica and British Columbia through its 12.9% ownership in Carube Copper Corp. ("Carube Copper") (CUC:TSX-V, formerly Miocene Resources Limited).
+In Jamaica, Carube Copper holds a 100% interest in 11 licenses, totalling 535 square kilometres.
+In Canada, it holds a 100% interest in three porphyry copper-gold-molybdenum properties, totalling 492 square kilometres within the Tertiary-aged Cascade Magmatic Arc in southwestern British Columbia.

 Wallbridge maintains a high standard of performance with respect to safety, health, the environment, and the community.
 This corporate social responsibility focus provides support for Wallbridge's ongoing activities and is important for attracting high-quality people, high-quality opportunities, and partner funding.
+Wallbridge has had an exemplary safety record over the past few years and has been the recipient of the "Award of Safety Excellence" granted by Workplace Safety North consecutively in 2013 through to 2017.